Find Affordable College Courses

 122 Yearly Graduations

 St. Joseph's College - New York comes in at #17 on our list of the most popular colleges offering master's degrees in teaching students with disabilities.
 Roughly 5,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $29,976 per year, while in-state graduate students, on average, pay $20,250 per year.
-For the 2020-2021 academic year, 122 master's degrees were handed out to teaching students with disabilities majors at SJC.
-About 88% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $33,825 per year, while in-state graduate students, on average, pay $22,860 per year.
+During the most recent year for which we have data, 122 people received their master's degree in teaching students with disabilities from SJC.
+About 83% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #18